News & Articles

 • Limited partners should not intervene in the management or administrative issues of general partners.
 However, if they do so, they can become liable for all of the business obligations.

-• SME License: An SME license is issued for businesses owned 100% by UAE Nationals and can take any legal form.
+An SME license is issued for businesses 100% owned by UAE nationals and can take any legal form.

 Dubai Mainland License Cost